Introduction

 • communications with UCW;

-• use of any learning facilities or services by UCW information Services;
+• use of learning facilities or services;

 • membership in student groups and associations;